wp-plugins/fg-joomla-to-wordpress/readme.txt

 Tags: joomla, wordpress, migrator, converter, import Requires at least: 3.3
 Tested up to: WP 3.3.1
-Stable tag: 1.3.1
+Stable tag: 1.4.0
 License: GPLv2
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=fred%2egilles%40free%2efr&lc=FR&item_name=Fr%c3%a9d%c3%a9ric%20GILLES&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted

-A plugin to migrate categories, posts, images and other medias from Joomla to WordPress
+A plugin to migrate categories, posts, tags, images and other medias from Joomla to WordPress

 == Description ==

-This plugin migrates sections, categories, posts, images and medias from Joomla to Wordpress.
+This plugin migrates sections, categories, posts, images, medias and tags from Joomla to Wordpress.

 It has been tested with **Joomla 1.5** and **Wordpress 3.3.1** on huge databases (72 000+ posts)